carloslack/volundr/README.md

     Will dump some Elf header to stdout

 #### example infect
-    This is more fun, will actually inject a dummy trojan that will print a message to output Currently we support:
+    This is more fun!
+    Currently we support:
         - LSB shared and EXEC infections for .text section padding
         - LSB shared and EXEC infections for SHT_NOTE/PT_NOTE injection (if trojan binary fits)

-    See et_exec_trojan.S and et_dyn_trojan.S
+    See trojan examples et_exec_trojan.S and et_dyn_trojan.S

 #### example-long
     A more complete version of example-headers, will dump Elf headers in readelf-ish style.